DANS-KNAW/dd-verify-file-migration/docs/index.md

     load-from-fedora [-c [FILE]] [-h] csv [csv ...]

-      Load expected table(s) with info from easy_files in fs-rdb and transformation rules
+      Load expected table(s) with info from easy_files in fs-rdb and transformation rules.
+      When mode=INPUT the InputDatasets are loaded instead.

       positional arguments:
         csv                          CSV file produced by easy-fedora-to-bag